 The lengthy dispute between Chinese company, TCL Air Conditioner (Zhongshan) Co Ltd (TCL), and Australian company, Castel Electronics Pty Ltd (Castel), has been fraught with challenges to the arbitral awards rendered.
 TCL and Castel entered into a distribution agreement which gave Castel exclusive rights in Australia to distribute TCL-manufactured air conditioners.
 In July 2008, a dispute arose after TCL began selling non-TCL branded air conditioning units in Australia.
 The dispute was submitted to arbitration under the arbitration clause in the distribution agreement.
 After TCL challenged the arbitrators' interim award on the scope of the arbitration clause, the Supreme Court of Victoria found that the arbitrators had erred in their ruling, as only those claims arising under the distribution agreement itself could be arbitrated.1

 On 23 December 2010, a final award in the sum of $3.5 million was made in favour of Castel (the award).
 TCL sought to resist Castel's enforcement of the award and to set it aside in the Federal Court.
-TCL's application that the Federal Court lacked jurisdiction to enforce international arbitral awards made in Australia was rejected by Justice Murphy (see our report in the May 2012 Arbitration Quarterly).
+TCL's application that the Federal Court lacked jurisdiction to enforce international arbitral awards made in Australia was rejected by Justice Murphy.

 TCL then applied in the original jurisdiction of the High Court to prohibit the Federal Court from dealing with the matter on the basis that certain amendments to the IAA were constitutionally invalid.
-The High Court unanimously rejected TCL's case (see our March 2013 Focus: Courts uphold arbitration laws in Australia).2
+The High Court unanimously rejected TCL's case.2

 In November 2012 Justice Murphy delivered a second judgment dismissing TCL's application to set aside the award on the basis that a breach of the rules of natural justice occurred in connection with the making of the award.3